kiwicampus/2025-Integration-Test/docs/homework.md

   You are free to chose if work with the c++ or the python version, but cpp option include a bonus in your score! 🎁

-2. Implement a rollover detector in your `fail_detection` node.
+2. Implement a collition detector in your `fail_detection` node.
 The provided skeleton already implements all subscribers you will need.
 Publish the accident in the topic `/fail_detection/fail`
-3. rosbags `rosx.mcap_x.mcap` have real cases of rollovers, use them to test your solution.
+3. rosbags `rosx.mcap_x.mcap` have real cases of collitions, use them to test your solution.

-## Rosbags Player

-1. Implements the rosbag_player, cpp or python version the same version that the fail_detection package.
-1. Create an unit tests for your fail_detection node using the rosbag_player utility.

 ---
 **REMEMBER**: